 But what it’s not reasonable to do is to insist on a high probability for a narrow date range.
 That’s not responsible foresight.
 It’s more akin to a religious faith, as when bible scholars studied the pages of the Old and New Testament to predict that some kind of rapture would take place in the year 1843.
 By the way, the years 1843 and 1844 are sometimes called “the great disappointment”.

-One basis for picking a precise date for the emergence of ASI is an extrapolation of progress of hardware performance known as Moore’s Law.
+One basis for picking a precise date for the emergence of AGI is an extrapolation of progress of hardware performance known as Moore’s Law.
 The assumption is that a given amount of computer memory and computer processing power will be sufficient to duplicate what happens inside a human brain.

 The first problem with that projection is that it’s not clear how long Moore’s Law can continue to hold.
 There’s recently been a slowdown in the rate at which smaller transistor architectures have been reached.

 A bigger problem is that this projection ignores the importance of software.
 The performance and capability of an AI system depends crucially on its software as well as on its hardware.
 With the wrong software, no amount of additional hardware power can make up for inadequacies in an AI.
-With suitable software breakthroughs, an AI could reach ASI levels more quickly that would be predicted purely by looking at hardware trends.
+With suitable software breakthroughs, an AI could reach AGI levels more quickly that would be predicted purely by looking at hardware trends.

-A final problem with these high-probability predictions of narrow date ranges is that they ignore the risks of a societal reverse in the wake of problems caused by factors such as pathogens, wars, revolutions, economic collapses, and runaway climate change.
+Another problem with these high-probability predictions of narrow date ranges is that they ignore the risks of a societal reverse in the wake of problems caused by factors such as pathogens, wars, revolutions, economic collapses, and runaway climate change.